bbc/bbcrd_vault_collection/roles/configure_oidc_auth/README.md

 For now, anything beyond very simple authentication is out-of-scope for this role.
 You should instead use the `bbcrd.vault.vault_oidc_configure` and `bbcrd.vault.vault_oidc_roles` directly.

+See the [OpenID Connect (OIDC) authentication documentation](../../docs/oidc_auth.md) for a more thorough introduction.